 You must brand yourself as a specialist who can add value—aka be the aspirin to an employer's pain.
-Otherwise, you'll find your job search stalling from a lack of focus on your part, and a lack of interest on the part of the employers.
+Otherwise, you'll find your job search stalling from a lack of focus on your part and a lack of interest on the employers' part.

 This is the single best way an unemployed person can remove the stigma that comes with their employment status.
 If you get referred by someone, the fact that you aren't working becomes less important.
 So, get out there and connect.